lawallanre00490038/odin-recipes/README.md

-These are HTML pages for showcasing recipes
+These are well arranged and responsive HTML pages for showcasing recipes